ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Keywords
 - CAMERA : The position of the camera in world space
+- TIME : The amount of time since the race started
 - PLANEX : The ambient x-plane's normal, in world space
 - PLANEY : The ambient y-plane's normal, in world space
 - PLANEZ : The ambient z-plane's normal, in world space